 Predictive customer lifetime value

 Predictive customer lifetime value forecasts the buying behavior of existing and new customers.
-It can be used to identify the most valuable customers, products, or services, and improves retention.

 Why is customer lifetime value important?

-- Competitive advantage – business has never been more competitive, particularly online.
+Business has never been more competitive, particularly online.
 Customer lifetime value is a useful tool for market differentiation because it maintains a focus on the customer.